 Dolphin Gas Project

-Occidental also participates in the Dolphin Gas Project, the premier transborder gas project in the Middle East, which supplies natural gas produced from wells offshore Qatar to customers in the United Arab Emirates and Oman.
+Occidental also participates in the Dolphin Gas Project, the premier transborder gas project in the Middle East, which supplies natural gas produced in Qatar to customers in the United Arab Emirates and Oman.

 Occidental has a 24.5 percent undivided interest in the development and production of the project in Qatar's North Field, one of the world's largest gas reservoirs.
 The Dolphin Gas Project, which became fully operational in 2007, has had a significant impact in the region and is expected to be a steady contributor to Occidental's financial performance for a quarter-century.